1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Lysenko.md

 [^24]:“Bourgeois genetics has become the fashionable “science” abroad,  propagandizing “eugenics” and race politics.
 Weismannism-Morganism serves today in the arsenal of contemporary imperialism as a means for providing a “scientific base” for its reactionary politics.16” (Medvedev and Lerner, p.
 119)

 [^25]:“decreed the  abolition of a number of laboratories pronounced hotbeds of reactionary Morganism (the laboratories of cytogenetics, botanical cytology, phenogenesis, and others)” (Medvedev and Lerner, p.
 123)

+[^26]:“Art stores sold busts and bas-reliefs of Lysenko” (Medvedev and Lerner, p.
+131)

+[^27]:“Merrily play on, accordion,  With my girl friend let me sing  Of the eternal glory of Academician Lysenko.
+He walks the Michurin path  With firm tread;  He protects us from being duped  by Mendelist-Morganists.”
+(Medvedev and Lerner, p.
+132)